 Back to the beach.
 You don't have to have an ocean beach for this.
 Find a sandy beach, and run on the loosest sand you can find.
 You will be amazed at how tough a workout it is.
 If you do have an ocean beach, bodysurf or boardsurf or stand-up paddle.
 Bodysurfing takes no gear.
 The others do.

 Whatever you choose to do this summer, just get out there and do it.
-If you need workout sandbags, here they are.
+See our sandbag training page here.